 CARE ACT 2014

-The accompanying Care and Support Statutory Guidance (Department of Health, 2016) also sets out the key principles of safeguarding and what constitutes abuse and neglect.
+The accompanying Care and Support Statutory Guidance (Department of Health and Social Care) also sets out the key principles of safeguarding and what constitutes abuse and neglect.
 It is also explicit about the emphasis on making safeguarding personal, which means it should be person led and outcome focused with the person involved from beginning to end.

 MANCHESTER SPECIFIC INFORMATION